YoloNomy/YoloNomy.github.io/_thermo/statistical/canonical.md

 $$
 </details>

 From the previous expression, we understand that maximizing $C^g_N$ is equivalent to maximizing $S$ (as $N$ is fixed).
 Following our discussion of the [previous lecture](../entropy), doing so with the additional constraint that $\langle E \rangle$ is known is a powerful inference tool which will allow us to get the probability of each microstate $p_i$ while being fair and accounting for what we don't know.
 Thanks to our previous derivation, we also see that, since $S$ is proportional to $C^g_N$, doing so will give us the most probable particle configurations within the box associated to the most probable $g_i$ combinations amongst the $N$ possible macrostates.

-Maximizing the entropy and adding the condition $\sum_i g_i=N$, we obtain the probability of the configuration of particles to be found in a state $i$ of energy $E_i$, which can be then simply written as:

-$$
-\boxed{p_i = \frac{g_i}{N}}
-$$

 It solely depends on how frequently in time the system will be in a state of energy $E_i$ by randomly bouncing between all the configurations.

 ## The biased dice of nature: The canonical model and equilibrium with a heat bath